 THE DARKEST SHADE OF GREY

 A journalist carrying the weight of unwanted paranormal powers tries to find direction and catharsis by investigating the plight of a strange homeless man.
-This is a novelette, serialised in 4 parts at the online magazine, The Red Penny Papers, and now also available as an ebook via Amazon or Smashwords.
+This is a novelette, serialised in 4 parts in the online magazine, The Red Penny Papers, and now also available as an ebook via Amazon or Smashwords.

 In a post-apocalyptic Australian outback, a man, a dog and a mysterious piece of alien technology are wandering the desert.
 Anyone else would destroy the tech and eat the dog, but Declan has a plan.
 This story was co-winner of the 2011 Wily Writers Short Story contest and is published and podcast by them.
 The link above leads directly to the site where you can read the story or download the podcast.
 I’d highly recommend the podcast as the voice actor, Philip Pickard, does a wonderful job.